-The two statements also differ in other ways.
+The 2 statements also differ in other ways.
 You will not see a line item for depreciation on a cash flow statement; it is not a cash transaction.
 Instead, the full brunt of capital expenditures is recognized when the expenditure actually occurs.
 The cash flow statement also separates investments and financing transactions.
 These differences are designed to clarify the actual amount of cash available to the company.

 How does the income statement differ from the balance sheet?

-While the income statement tell us about earnings and how much money a company has made or lost during a specified time period, the balance sheet tells us what the company is actually worth at one specific point in time.
+While the income statement tells us about earnings and how much money a company has made or lost during a specified time period, the balance sheet tells us what the company is actually worth at one specific point in time.